 An HTML element looks something like this:

 Although HTML is a single language maintained by a single organization, there are many different browsers available, created and maintained by many different organizations.
-Firefox, Internet Explorer, Opera, Safari & Google Chrome are all commonly used browsers.
+Firefox, Chrome, Opera, Safari, and Internet Explorer are all commonly used browsers.
 Each browser may render HTML code a little differently, so it is always best to view your HTML files in multiple browsers to check their appearance in each one.

 CSS is commonly used alongside HTML to improve the visual aspects of a webpage.
 Our CSS tutorial explains more about using CSS with HTML to separate a website's content from its design.